-If the activity for which you are completing a Performance-in-Practice Structured Abstract or labeling evidence that is an enduring material, journal, or Internet CME activity, you are required to demonstrate compliance with the Accreditation Criteria and other ACCME/TMA Policies.
+If the activity for which you are labeling evidence is an enduring material, journal, or Internet CME activity, you are required to demonstrate that the activity is in compliance with the TMA Policy that is specific to its activity type, in addition to demonstrating compliance with the Accreditation Criteria and other ACCME/TMA Policies.
 Please refer to the specific policies related to these activity types in the TMA Accreditation Manual.

 Where possible, highlight on hard copy the evidence that these activities comply with the applicable policy.
-In addition, you must have available at the site survey, or if by conference call, before the survey, the CME product in its entirety for each Internet, journal-based and/or enduring material CME activity selected.
+In addition, you must have available at the site survey the CME product in its entirety for each Internet, journal-based and/or enduring material CME activity selected.
 In the product, you may also highlight, flag, note, describe, or otherwise provide written directions to ensure that you are showing where you are meeting the policy requirements.

 For Internet activities, provide a direct link to the online activities or the URL, and a username and password, when necessary.
-If an Internet activity selected is no longer available online, you may submit the activity saved to CD-ROM, USB flash drive or provide access on an archived website.
+If an Internet activity selected is no longer available online, you may submit the activity saved to CD-ROM or provide access on an archived Web site.
 If surveyors have difficulty accessing the activities or finding the required information, you will be expected to clarify this evidence at the time of the interview.
 Active URLs, login IDs, and passwords must be made available for the duration of your organization's current accreditation review.